• Skip to primary navigation

 How Many Persimmons For One Cup of Pulp

-In my experience, it takes 3 to 4 Hachiya persimmons to get one cup of pulp.
+In my experience, getting one cup of pulp takes 3 to 4 Hachiya persimmons.
 Of course, this all depends on their size.

 Freezing Persimmon Pulp

-If you have ripe persimmons but aren't ready to make cookies yet, you can freeze the pulp for up to six months.
+If you have ripe persimmons but aren’t ready to make cookies, you can freeze the pulp for up to six months.

 You can freeze the extra puree in 8-ounce containers or ice cube trays.
 You can add frozen persimmon pulp to smoothies right out of the freezer.
 If you want to bake with it, bring it to room temperature and use it when thawed.